WordPress Maintenance Plans – How to Find the Best One

-We’ve created four different sections to help you build your WooCommerce site, covering the technical aspects, design and navigation, SEO and WooCommerce Subscriptions.
+We’ve created four different sections to help you build your WooCommerce site, covering the technical aspects, layout and navigation, SEO, and WooCommerce Subscriptions.

-The first things users need when buying online is easy navigation.
+The first thing users need when buying online is easy navigation.
 That’s why the following three WooCommerce tips are essential!

 Visitors might already know what they want the second they reach your website.
 Alternatively, they may have also been there before and want to go back to one specific item.
 That’s why adding live search to your site becomes essential.
 This way, potential buyers will be able to: